 Therapy For Dementia Symptoms

 Therapeutic interventions for individuals with various types of dementia have come a long way in the past decade or so.
-While there’s currently no cure for this type of disease, there are various approaches to therapy that may be useful to an individual who is experiencing a dementia-related condition.
+While there’s currently no cure for dementia, there are various approaches to therapy that may be useful to an individual who is experiencing a dementia-related condition.

 Types of dementia